• Skip to main content

 You can grow a lot of herbs in the tropics, including those normally associated with cooler or Mediterranean climates.
 There are some special tropical herbs that do particularly well, but you should be able to grow most herbs without too much difficulty.
 This post gives you a list of herbs that can be grown in a tropical climate, plus some tips on how to grow them.

 I’m growing herbs in tropical Australia, Far North Queensland, so our winter is dry, our summer is the wet or rainy season, which starts around Christmas.
 We were on very poor soil, a sheet of red clay that I’ve improved over the years.
-In 2022 we bought a property and our soil is now much better.
+In 2022 we bought a farm property and our soil is now much better.

 This meant I’ve had to build beds up and built my own soil, using chop and drop, bought soil, manure, and compost, and my own homemade compost and worm compost.
-The herbs we grow in tropical Australia are perfect for the delicious dishes of Thailand and Vietnam, but we can also grow cooler climate herbs with some effort.

 In the tropics, mulch is essential to stop the harsh sun baking your soil to death and the rains from washing it away.
 The best mulch for herbs is what you have.
 I use hay, sugar cane mulch, or chop and drop.
-Growing pigeon peas for chop and drop and using anything else from that’s garden that’s available.
+Growing pigeon peas for chop and drop and using anything else from the garden that’s available.

 Using chop and drop mulch from your own garden means you can be sure your mulch material is not tainted by herbicides and pesticides.